gogoisubham/Stock-Automation/README.md

     crontab cronjob.txt
     ```

-This will set up the cron job according to the schedule defined in the cronjob.txt file.
+This will set up the cron job according to the schedule defined in the cronjob.txt file. ***But make sure to replace SENDER_MAIL and MAIL_PASS with the correct environment variables.***

 ## Usage